 This strategy works because the clients mentioned all have strong brand names.
 And by associating its products with their success, Affinda is sending the message that it has what it takes to help smaller organizations reach their full potential and become industry leaders themselves.

 While employing the authority of other brands to underline your trustworthiness makes for a winning strategy when adding social proof to your site, it’s also important to note that, for most consumers, what matters most are the experiences of people similar to themselves.

 This is partly why 89% of people point out recommendations from people they know as the most trusted form of social proof.
 Knowing this, it’s not a bad idea to look for ways to make the social proof on your website as relatable as possible.

-If you’re a mainly B2C business, one great strategy to employ is to tell member stories.
+If you’re a mainly B2C business, one great strategy is to tell member stories.

 Check out how Superhuman, a meditation subscription service, includes several video testimonials about people’s paths towards improved emotional health.
-These provide website visitors with personal, real-life experiences and are a great way to convey the brand’s message without coming off as too sales-y.
+These provide website visitors with personal, real-life experiences and are a great way to convey the brand’s message without appearing too sales-y.

-However, if your target audience consists of fellow businesses, case studies and use case pages should be your go-to.
+However, case studies and use case pages should be your go-to if your target audience consists of fellow businesses.

 Crowdspring does something similar with a crowdspring case studies page.